IsRaTiAlv/CrossViewGait/README.md

 In this work, we propose a method of gait recognition using a conditional generative model to generate view-invariant features and overcome appearance variations due to changes of clothing, carrying conditions, and view angle.

 ## Getting Started

 You can find the code at [Notebook](https://gitlab.com/IsRaTiAl/gait/blob/master/Gait_U-Net_.ipynb)

 ### Prerequisites

-What things you need to install the software and how to install them

 ```
 OpenCV
 Tensorflow 2.x
 Keras
 ```

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Built With